nicksellen/zfsbackup/README.md

 * not responsible for creating snapshots
 * incremental sends
 * runs in a modern nodejs with es2015 support
-* configable with a toml file
+* configurable with a toml file

 My config is: